joesustaric/meetupinator/README.md

 ##Spec Notes
 - Using VCR gem, will call API when tests are run first time.
-- Export MEETUP_API_KEY into your Env
+- Export MEETUP_API_KEY into your environment
-- times form the api are milliseconds since epoch
+- Times from the api are milliseconds since epoch